moonsharp-devs/moonsharp_org/mapping.md

 {% endhighlight %}

-If a converter returns *null*, the system will behave as if no custom converter existed.
+If a converter returns ``null``, the system will behave as if no custom converter existed and attempt an auto-conversion.